Received A Summons?

 Jurors reporting to the North Justice Center should arrive at the courthouse by 8:00AM unless otherwise instructed by the voice/web call in message.

-Juror hours are 8:00AM to 4:00PM unless otherwise informed by court personnel.
-On occasions, jurors may be required by the court to remain available in the Jury Assembly Room after 5:00PM.
+Juror hours are 8:00AM to 5:00PM unless otherwise informed by court personnel.

 As the temperature in the courthouse varies with preferences and areas, dress in layers, comfortably but appropriately.
 Shorts and tank tops are not permissible attire.

 Select a link to find out the answer to your question:

 - What will happen on my jury service day?

 - How long will I serve jury service?

 - How will I be sent to a courtroom?

 - What facilities are in the jury assembly room and at the courthouse?

 - How will my employer know I served jury service?